Rhapsody Royale: The Music of Gershwin, Rachmaninoff, & Queen

 Michael Torke – Javelin

-Sergei Rachmaninoff – Rhapsody on a Theme by Paganini
+Sergei Rachmaninoff – Rhapsody on a Theme of Paganini

 George Gershwin – Rhapsody in blue, Grofé Full